By Metal Dave

 Rather than autopiloting albums forced onto radio by music industry robots, Joe instead offered us impossible-to-find imports and underground debut albums.
 When most of America was introduced to the Scorpions by way of the band’s 1982 breakthrough album, “Blackout,” San Antonio – thanks largely to Joe – was already familiar with the band’s preceding seven albums.
 Seven!
 Ditto Judas Priest.

 Of course Joe’s early endorsement of Rush is perhaps his greatest claim to fame (go ask Geddy Lee … and his banker).
-Thanks to early spins from Joe, this enduring best-selling Canadian band — for all practical purposes — actually catapulted out of San Antonio, more than 2,000 miles from home.
+Thanks to early spins from Joe, this enduring best-selling Canadian band — for all practical purposes — actually catapulted out of San Antonio, some 1,500 miles from home.
 Keep in mind that this countdown to stardom took place back when tape-trading and word-of-mouth were “the Internet” of the day.
 In other words, the odds of Rush becoming millionaires by way of Alamo City were more complicated than a Neil Peart drum solo.
 Distant early warning?
 Indeed.

 Triumph is another Canadian trio that owes its fame to Joe.
 In San Antonio, “The Blinding Light Show” was every bit as air-guitar epic and cosmically nonsensical as “Stairway to Heaven.”
 Add falsetto-to-the-heavens hit songs “Never Surrender,” “Fight the Good Fight” and “Lay it On the Line,” and – BAM! — suddenly Joe Anthony is an honorary member of the band (it’s true … look it up).
 And how about the exhaustive list of other Joe-approved Canadian bands?
 Anvil, Helix, Aldo Nova, Killer Dwarfs, Moxy, Max Webster, Saga, Coney Hatch, Frank Marino & Mahogany Rush, April Wine, Etc., etc., et…